Yvand/AzureRM-Templates/Templates/SharePoint-ADFS/README.md

-# Azure template for SharePoint 2013, 2016 and 2019
+# Azure template for SharePoint 2019 / 2016 / 2013

-This template deploys SharePoint 2013, 2016 and 2019 with following configuration:
+This template deploys SharePoint 2019, 2016 or 2013 with the following configuration:

+* 1 web application created with 2 zones: Windows NTLM on Default zone and ADFS on Intranet zone.
-* ADFS is installed on the DC and fully configured in SharePoint.
+* ADFS is installed on the DC, and SAML trust is configured in SharePoint.
-* A certificate authority (ADCS) is provisioned on the DC and is used for all certificates issued to ADFS and SharePoint.
+* A certificate authority (ADCS) is provisioned on the DC and issues all certificates needed for ADFS and SharePoint.
-* 1 web application is created with 2 zones: Default zone uses Windows and Intranet zone uses ADFS.
 * A couple of site collections are created, including [host-named site collections](https://docs.microsoft.com/en-us/SharePoint/administration/host-named-site-collection-architecture-and-deployment) that are configured for both zones.
-MySites are also configured as host-named site collections.
+* User Profiles Application service is provisioned and personal sites are configured as [host-named site collections](https://docs.microsoft.com/en-us/SharePoint/administration/host-named-site-collection-architecture-and-deployment).
-* User Profiles and Add-ins service applications are provisioned
+* Add-ins service application is provisioned and an app catalog is created
-* 2 extra DNS zones are created to support SharePoint apps, and app domains are set in both zones of the web application.
+* 2 app domains are set (1 for for each zone of the web application) and corresponding zones are created in the DNS.
 * Latest version of claims provider [LDAPCP](https://ldapcp.com/) is installed and configured.
-* A font-end can be optionally added to the farm.
+* A 2nd SharePoint server can optionally be added to the farm.

 Each VM has its own public IP address, and they are protected by NSGs (Network Security Group) attached to each subnet.
 RDP ports are allowed from Internet.